 West Academy Alternative High School West Academy is an alternative high school for students of Jasper County.
 Students at risk of dropping out or those behind in credits may be considered for a shared program of courses at NHS and at West Academy.
 In order to enroll at West Academy, students must have completed two semesters of high school or reached the age of 16.
 West Academy classes may not be used to accelerate the date of graduation.
-Students who attend West Academy may qualify for either a West Academy diploma or a Newton High School diploma.
+Students who attend West Academy may qualify for either a West Academy diploma or a Newton High School diploma, students must attend their final semester at Newton High School to qualify for an NHS diploma.
 See Graduation Requirements (Board Policy 605.4) on page 5.

 College Classes Juniors, seniors, and students identified as talented and gifted may take select courses at Newton DMACC, any community college, or most four-year colleges in Iowa and receive both high school and college credit for them.
 On-Campus or online DMACC Classes or PSEO courses shall be part of a student's cumulative GPA and will be reported in the term that it is completed.
 In addition, up to \$250 of the tuition and fees for the courses will be paid for by the Newton Community School District if the course is taken during the school year, if the course is not comparable to one already offered at NHS, and if your college course load does not exceed the number of credits for a full time student.
-A student will pay a \$250 fee if the student fails the PSEO course or the student drops PSEO the course after the drop deadline.
 Senior students must be enrolled in a minimum of four semester credits offered in the NHS Academic Planning Handbook.
 Summer classes are also an option, but at your own expense.
 Adult education classes are not included.
 See your counselor for additional details under the Postsecondary Enrollment Options Act.
 (Board Policy 602.16)

-DMACC Career Academy Juniors and seniors may enroll in the DMACC Career Academy (see page 9).
+DMACC Career Academy Juniors and seniors may enroll in the DMACC Career Academy (see page 7).
 The academy includes programs which require a full-year commitment from students and may earn for the student up to 20 credits in a particular vocational program.
 DMACC Career Academy classes shall be part of the student's overall GPA and will be reported in the term that it is completed.
 Student eligibility for the academy is indicated in the following section.